 Knox had opened his first store in Reading, Pennsylvania.
 It was a joint venture with his cousin.
 He later sold out to Frank as part a move to open in Newark, New Jersey and Eerie, Pennsylvania.
 Newark had failed but Eerie had proved a winner.
 By 1888 the two men had also opened stores in Longport and Buffalo in Niagara County to the north of New York State.
 Frank Woolworth was keen to raise the capital to open future stores under his own name and had set his sights on an ambitious opening in Syracuse, New York.
-Knox took the opportunity to buy Woolworth out of their joint-venture stores.
+Knox took the opportunity to buy out his partner.

 In 1889 Earle Charlton approached his friend about the possibility of opening a Five-and-Ten.
-In December that year the two men agreed a partnership in which they would open stores together and (after taking a salary and expenses) plough their profits into further joint openings.
-Knox's existing stores were not included in the partnership - he continued to operate these independently.
-The goal of the new liaison was to extend westwards into States that had yet to discover the wonders of the Five-and-Ten, while also taking the chain across the border into Canada.
+In December that year the two men agreed a partnership in which they would open stores together and (after salaries and expenses) plough their profits into further joint openings.
+Knox's existing stores were not included in the partnership and continued to operate independently.
+Their goal was to extend westwards into States that had yet to discover the wonders of the Five-and-Ten, while also pushing into Canada.

-Charlton would need help from his friend to learn the ropes, but in exchange brought fresh perspective, energy and lots of commercial acumen.
+Charlton would need help from his friend to learn the ropes, but would bring fresh perspective, energy and lots of commercial acumen.
 Knox got the Woolworth Brothers' blessing for his new partnership.
-Frank knew that the joint venture would help to build his buying power.
+Frank knew that it would boost his buying power considerably.

 Knox and Charlton set about searching for a location for their first joint venture, and opted for the fishing port of Fall River in Massachusetts.
 Charlton agreed to manage the store.
 He drew a salary of $10 a week, with an option to take a further $50 per month advance on profits.
 Knox's role was to provide advice on demand.
-From the outset he gave his partner autonomy to set up and manage the store, so long as he followed Frank Woolworth's broad principles.
+From the outset he gave his partner room to experiment, always within Frank Woolworth's broad principles.

-The first Knox and Charlton Five and Ten Cent Store opened in South Main Street, Fall River on 22 February 1890.
+The first Knox and Charlton 5 & 10¢ opened in South Main Street, Fall River on 22 February 1890.
 The small store had $100 of stock at cost, equivalent to approximately $140 at selling price, which both men thought would be plenty.
-The new phenomenon proved a smash hit with local people.
-By the end of the first day the counters had been stripped and virtually everything had sold out.
-The following day the store had to stay shut as both men dashed to rustle up $200 of merchandise to re-stock.
-Within days the double-quantity had also sold out.
+The new phenomenon went down a storm!
+By the end of the first day the counters had been stripped and virtually every item was gone.
+The next day they had to stay closed and dash to rustle up $200 of fresh merchandise.
+This sold out too.
 Charlton knew that he was onto a winner.